jennihultman/MMB-117/02_QC_trimming.md

 fastqc ./*.fastq.gz -o FASTQC/
 ```

-Copy the resulting HTML file to your local machine with `scp` from the command line (Mac/Linux) or *WinSCP* on Windows.
+Copy the resulting HTML file to your local machine with `scp` or Cyberduck/Fugu from the command line (Mac/Linux) or *WinSCP* on Windows.
 Have a look at the QC report with your favorite browser.

 After inspecting the output, it should be clear that we need to do some trimming.